• Skip to primary navigation

 Be careful to start out slow so your soup doesn’t splash all over you.

-A turquoise dutch oven on a stove with diced vegetables in chicken bone broth with an immersion blender inside.
+A turquoise Dutch oven on a stove with diced vegetables in chicken bone broth.
+A woman is using an immersion blender to puree the vegetables inside.

 If the soup is too thick, you can thin it with some filtered water.